luchanos/tech_support/README.md

 We try to create project for technical service of some devices.
 I think for medical devices, because I'm good in it))

 TODO LIST:
-1. Add new column created_dt for orders;
-2. Add delete/update/get methods for orders manager;
+.
+Add delete/update/get methods for orders manager;
-3. Refactoring Sender and Consumer:
+.
+Refactoring Sender and Consumer:
     - make is_active flags + dependencies;
     - make retry for sending messages;
     - add prefetch_count;
     - add durable parameter for queue and delivery mode for messages;
-    - add manual ack for consumer.
+    - add manual ack for consumer;
+.
+Add fixture for cleaning tables after test and before test.

 # ORDER CREATION MECHANISM
 So, we can create order by two ways: